poyro/poyro/packages/docs/src/app/page.md

 Additionally, you may also receive this error if you attempt to parallelize test with a `Promise.all` or similar construct.
 Each of these tests will spawn a new instance of the LLM, which can quickly consume memory.
 In such instances, it is recommended to run the tests serially.

 {% callout type="note" title="Pro tip" %}
-As seen above, Vitest provides many ways to configure how tests are run which are useful for getting the most out of Poyro.
+As seen above, Vitest via `npm test`/`yarn test`/`pnpm test` provides many ways to configure how tests are run which are useful for getting the most out of Poyro.
 We recommend looking at the [Vitest docs](https://vitest.dev/guide/), in particular the [Vitest CLI docs](https://vitest.dev/guide/cli.html).
 {% /callout %}

 ---